 5. Non Medicinal Options For Pain Relief.

-Holistic treatments can often provide non pharmaceutical methods for pain relief by using natural methods, with no side effects, such as meditation or therapeutic massage.
+Holistic treatments can often provide non pharmacological methods for pain relief by using natural methods, with no side effects, such as meditation or therapeutic massage.

 Examples of holistic pain relief includes acupuncture, therapeutic massage, hypnotherapy, hypnosis, meditation and biofeedback.